nunom4chado/cub3d_tester/README.md

 ## Things to take away
 - This tester may not cover all tests!
 - Trust no one.
 It is your responsibility to make sure everything works correctly.
 - Explore the script and try to adapt it to other things.
-Testing is a valuable skill!
-Do not miss on the opportunity to learn it!
+Testing is a highly valuable skill that should not be overlooked!
+Seize the opportunity to learn it!